danielsaidi/OnboardingKit/README.md

 In Tutti, the `Onboarding` class is at the core of the onboarding experience.

-This class is what determines whether or not a hint or tutorial should be presented.
+The onboarding behavior is what determines whether or not a hint or tutorial should be presented.

 Check out [this onboarding guide][Onboarding] for more information on how to work with onboarding.